-This article original appeared in our quarterly email newsletter.
+This partner spotlight with Terry Rubenthaler from Midwest Energy & Communications originally appeared in our quarterly email newsletter.
 Not receiving our newsletter?
 Click here to sign up!

 Kevin Maes: Who is Midwest Energy & Communications and how did you get in the internet business?

 Terry Rubenthaler: Midwest Energy & Communications (MEC) started out as an electric cooperative in the 1930s to serve rural customers in southern Michigan, northern Indiana and northern Ohio electric service because none of the other electric utilities would build out into the rural areas.
 These rural customers created us as a Cooperative and to this day the people who receive service from MEC are the owners of the company.